Lightning-AI/pytorch-lightning/docs/source-pytorch/common/precision_intermediate.rst

 Both 4-bit (`paper reference <https://arxiv.org/abs/2305.14314v1>`__) and 8-bit (`paper reference <https://arxiv.org/abs/2110.02861>`__) quantization is supported.
 Specifically, we support the following modes:

-* nf4: Uses the normalized float 4-bit data type.
+* **nf4**: Uses the normalized float 4-bit data type.
 This is recommended over "fp4" based on the paper's experimental results and theoretical analysis.
-* nf4-dq: "dq" stands for "Double Quantization" which reduces the average memory footprint by quantizing the quantization constants.
+* **nf4-dq**: "dq" stands for "Double Quantization" which reduces the average memory footprint by quantizing the quantization constants.
 In average, this amounts to about 0.37 bits per parameter (approximately 3 GB for a 65B model).
-* fp4: Uses regular float 4-bit data type.
+* **fp4**: Uses regular float 4-bit data type.
-* fp4-dq: "dq" stands for "Double Quantization" which reduces the average memory footprint by quantizing the quantization constants.
+* **fp4-dq**: "dq" stands for "Double Quantization" which reduces the average memory footprint by quantizing the quantization constants.
 In average, this amounts to about 0.37 bits per parameter (approximately 3 GB for a 65B model).
-* int8: Uses unsigned int8 data type.
+* **int8**: Uses unsigned int8 data type.
-* int8-training: Meant for int8 activations with fp16 precision weights.
+* **int8-training**: Meant for int8 activations with fp16 precision weights.

 While these techniques store weights in 4 or 8 bit, the computation still happens in 16 or 32-bit (float16, bfloat16, float32).
 This is configurable via the dtype argument in the plugin.

 Quantizing the model will dramatically reduce the weight's memory requirements but  may have a negative impact on the model's performance or runtime.

-The Trainer automatically replaces the :class:`torch.nn.Linear` layers in your model with their BNB alternatives.
+The :class:`lightning.pytorch.plugins.precision.bitsandbytes.BitsandbytesPrecisionPlugin` automatically replaces the :class:`torch.nn.Linear` layers in your model with their BNB alternatives.

 .. code-block:: python